microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraServicePrincipalPasswordCredential.md

 ```

 This example demonstrates how to create a password credential with EndDate for a service principal in Microsoft Entra ID.
-This command creates a password credential for a service principal.

 ## PARAMETERS